Carry-on Restrictions Guide: What You Can Bring 2025

 • Ammunition

-• Self-defense items, like pepper spray and stun guns
+• Self-defense items, such as pepper spray and stun guns

-Any attempts to carry these items on board can result in fines or legal action.
-So don't take risks.
+Any attempts to carry these items on board are illegal.

 Final Tips for a Smooth Security Experience